John Stanley – 8th December 1355

 ‘Relax, John, just enjoy yourself.
 Did you have a wonderful night?’

-John nodded aquiescence and struggled to sit up.
-He now managed to kiss Ximene’s cheek.
+John nodded acquiescence and struggled to sit up.
+He managed to brush a kiss on Ximene’s cheek.
 She responded by rolling on top of him and kissed him full on the lips.